Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

-The month-over-month analysis showed several large increases and decreases in revenue.
+Month-over-month analysis identified substantial fluctuations in revenue during the available period.

+Examples included:

+- **286.54% increase** in June 2022
+- **16.63% decrease** in July 2022
+- **20.52% decrease** in August 2022
+- **113.88% increase** in September 2022
+- **36.67% decrease** in November 2022
+- **74.22% increase** in December 2022

 ### Recommendation

-Investigate whether the changes were driven by:
+The underlying drivers of monthly revenue volatility should be analysed across:

-- seasonal demand
+- customer type
 - large business orders
-- changes in territory mix
+- territory mix
-- changes in product mix
+- product mix
-- promotional activity
+- average order value
-- customer inactivity or reactivation
+- customer inactivity and reactivation
-- changes in order value

-Add a 3-month moving average to the Power BI dashboard to make the underlying trend easier to interpret.
+- seasonal purchasing patterns

+A moving-average measure could also be incorporated into future reporting where a clearer view of the underlying sales trend is required.

 ### Expected business benefit

-Understanding the cause of revenue volatility would improve forecasting and reduce overreaction to unusually high or low individual months.
+Understanding whether revenue fluctuations are driven by seasonality, large transactions, changing customer mix or product demand would support more reliable performance interpretation and forecasting.

 ---